How to Look After Horse Floats According to the Manufacturers

 - Suspension – Your float is equipped with roller rocker suspension which is designed to give your horse a comfortable ride.
 The suspension incorporates 4 rollers that must be checked at least once a year.
 If these rollers become worn or damaged they must be replaced.
 The suspension on your new horse float or trailer also has greaseable pins that the rollers run on.
 There are 3 pins on each side that need to be maintained.
 This should be done at the same time that you are having your horse float or trailer serviced.
 All U bolts should be checked and tightened as required within the same period.

-- Failure to maintain and service your horse float following the recommendations outlined above may result in damage to critical components of your horse float or trailer and may result in warranty claims being denied.
+- Failure to maintain and service your horse float following the manufacturers recommendations outlined above may result in damage to critical components of your horse float or trailer and may result in warranty claims being denied.